Know Your Apples! Learn About Regional Apple Varieties and Uses

 Fall is the perfect time to embrace the local orchards and fresh markets in Clifton Park.
-Before you go apple picking or head to the farmer's market for local New York apples, you should know the apple basics.
-With so many varieties on the trees and in the market, you should know what type of apple you need and which ones are in season.
+However, before you go apple picking or head to the nearest farmers market for New York State apples, you should know the apple basics.
+With so many varieties on the trees and in the market, it's important to know what type of apple you need and which ones are in season.

 Apple Guide Key